Today, I have something really incredible to share…

 95. Gas Mask

-If you’re bugging out to vacate a region affected by contagious diseases or nuclear fallout, you’ll want to pack a gas mask.
+If you’re bugging out during a contagious disease breakout or nuclear fallout, you’ll want a gas mask.

-Without one, you’d be forced to breathe contaminated air and put yourself at greater risk.
+Without one, you’d be forced to breathe contaminated air.

 I bought the CM-6M mask and several filters for myself.